OctopusDeploy/docs/docs/infrastructure/deployment-targets/azure/index.md

 :::hint
 Note on roles: Your Service Principal will need to be assigned the *Contributor* role in order to deploy.

-It will also need the *Reader* role on subscription itself.
+It will also need the *Reader* role on the subscription itself.
 :::

 ### Note on least privilege {#note_on_lease_privilege}